Professor Sue Bale OBE

 Honorary Chairs at the University of Glamorgan and Cardiff University

-Professor Sue Bale has been Director of the South East Wales Academic Health Science Partnership since 2013 and works 1 day a week with her colleagues Sue Bevan, Robyn Davies and Dr Corinne Squires.
+Professor Sue Bale has been Director of the South East Wales Academic Health Science Partnership since 2013 and works 1 day a week with her colleagues Sue Bevan, Robyn Davies and Dr Corinne Squire.

 Sue Bale was appointed as the R&D Director at ABUHB in June 2013 and previously held the post of Assistant Nurse Director (R&D) for 9 years.
 She leads research within the organisation, developing strategy and implementing national policy, encouraging participation in research activities, and co-ordinating and overseeing research in the organisation.
 Sue also holds a Chair at the University of South Wales and at Cardiff University.